heavykick/MilkVRLauncher/README.md

 -> Is there a "milkVR" folder on the root of your internal storrage?
 No?
 Pls. create one.
 The app needs this folder to create the link-files :)

+-> MilkVR has to be installed.
+If you can't find it in oculus store use VPN like Hola to download MilkVR.

 > I have got a NAS and emby.media is not available.
 But my NAS has a DLNA Server, can I use that?

 -> Some people did use [bubbleupnp](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp) to browse through DLNA content.